When can you take paid leave?

 Businesses that are located on tribal land and are owned by the government of a federally recognized tribe need to opt in for their employees to receive paid leave.
 Employees of businesses that are located on tribal land and are owned by a member of a federally recognized tribe are not eligible for Paid Family and Medical Leave through the state plan.

-Union members who have collective bargaining agreements that haven’t been re-opened or renegotiated since October 19, 2017, also may not be eligible.
+Union members who have collective bargaining agreements that haven’t been re-opened, renegotiated or expired since October 19, 2017, also may not be eligible.
 Ask your employer or union representative if you are unsure if this applies to you.